dataset-ninja/pv/README.md

-# Multi-resolution Dataset for Photovoltaic Panel Segmentation From Satellite and Aerial Imagery
+# PV: Multi-resolution Dataset for Photovoltaic Panel Segmentation From Satellite and Aerial Imagery

 PV is a dataset for semantic segmentation task.